SWFSC/viame-web-noaa-gcp/docs/deployment-general.md

 [Click here](https://drive.google.com/u/0/uc?id=16vJPK8ikKm5QlPcrcWciJhXOGvGN6jTa&export=download) to download the Terraform code template for general resources.
 Copy this code into your Terraform config file (e.g., main.tf) and update project-specific values as needed.
 In the Cloud Shell Terminal, run `terraform init`, and then `terraform apply` to create the resources.

-The architecture of a deployment is below:
+The architecture of a deployment is below.
+For additional reference, see the NOAA Fisheries [GCP Customer Guide](https://docs.google.com/document/d/1iO_zUmWQxPh-_yooGnLM1YlEXWO77JwmTX8VK-zDBn4/edit?usp=sharing)

 ![Home](images/GCP-architecture-png.png)